keu/docs/software_versioned_docs/version-0.23/grafana-metrics.md

 Because Astronomer's key metrics are distributed across several dashboards, you might want to create custom dashboards that compile the metrics you find most important.
 To create a custom dashboard:

-1. As a System Admin, open Grafana from the Astronomer UI.
+1. As a System Admin, open Grafana from the Software UI.

 2. Log in to Grafana.
 If you're on the Welcome page, you can log in via the **Sign In** button at the bottom of the sidebar menu.
 The default login credentials are `admin:admin`